kbsimms/ijab2025_econ/README.md

 This project provides optimization scripts for analyzing economic policy scenarios:

-1. **max_gdp.py** - Basic GDP maximization with revenue surplus requirement
+1. **max_gdp.py** - Three-stage optimization: maximize GDP, then jobs, then revenue surplus
-2. **max_gdp_defense.py** - GDP maximization with $600B revenue surplus, national security, and equity requirements (parameterized for various spending levels)
+2. **max_gdp_defense.py** - Three-stage optimization with national security and equity requirements (parameterized for various spending levels)

 Additionally, two visualization scripts are included for analyzing and comparing results: